 Van Gorkom, a missionary with Christian Veterinary Mission in Ethiopia, was confronted with a choice as he rounded a corner on the gravel mountain road.
-With a speeding bus barreling toward him, he could either swerve left and risk going over the drop-off or turn right and hope to survive getting crushed between the bus and mountainside.
+With a speeding bus barreling toward him, he could either swerve left and risk going over the drop-off or turn right and hope to survive getting crushed between the bus and Award recipient - it was yet another mountainside.
+Award recipient - it was yet another reminder that God could do anything: guide